 As a native of Eastern Kentucky — a jock, an egghead — Fred never discovered the arts until he was in college.
 Since then he has been hooked to the two wonderfully creative lifestyles he now leads.
 Fred has enjoyed his life in many theatrical dimensions.
 Now when he is not building sets or tending the O’Shaughnessy Center’s many needs, you can catch him in his post-hillbilly studio creating art from the way outside.
 “Come by the scene shop sometime and say hello and see how the gears work!”

 Scotty, like his wife Gayle, found a new “family” at WTC both on stage and in the tech booth.
-He works with sound, lighting, projection equipment, the new conference room "smartboard" and he maintains WTC’s computers.
+He works with sound, lighting, projection equipment, the conference room “smartboard” and he maintains WTC’s computers.
 He also creates and maintains the WTC website.
-He has appeared in many WTC productions over the past 14 years including: The Wizard of Oz, The Sound of Music, Almost Maine, The Other Room, The Foreigner, Lombardi, Elephant’s Graveyard, Oliver!, Other Desert Cities, The King and I, Mary Poppins and last season in The Miracle on 34th Street and Urinetown - The Musical and last season in the Black Curtain Trying and the musical Mamma Mia.
+He has appeared in many WTC productions over the past 14 years including: The Wizard of Oz, The Sound of Music, Almost Maine, The Other Room, The Foreigner, Lombardi, Elephant’s Graveyard, Oliver!, Other Desert Cities, The King and I, Mary Poppins, The Miracle on 34th Street and Urinetown - The Musical and last season in the Black Curtain Trying and the musical Mamma Mia.
 When not at the theatre, Scotty can be found skiing on the Big Mountain or refereeing recreational, select or high school soccer matches.